The 20 shows to see at Edinburgh Fringe 2022

 Liz Kingsman: One Woman Show – Traverse Theatre, 16-28 August (except 22)

-Liz Kingsman first performed One Woman Show at Soho Theatre last year to sold-out audiences.
+Liz Kingsman first performed One Woman Show at the Soho Theatre last year to sold-out audiences.
 The endless heap of five-star reviews it received speak for themselves.
-In this parody of the female-led solo shows that dominate the Fringe, Kingsman’s comedy takes ‘observational’ to a whole new level, with an eye for spotting tropes you didn’t even realise were tropes.
-The gag rate is off the scale, while the show wrongfoots you at every turn; you’ll stumble back onto the Royal Mile, drunk on the lols.
+In this parody of the female-led solo shows that dominate the Fringe, Kingsman’s comedy takes “observational” to a whole new level, with an eye for spotting tropes you didn’t even realise were tropes.
+The gag rate is off the scale, while the show wrong-foots you at every turn; you’ll stumble back onto the Royal Mile, drunk on the LOLs.

 Phil Wang: The Real Hero in All This – Assembly George Square, 15-21 August

-Phil Wang (or “Philly Philly Wang Wang”, as you may know him) is back at the Fringe this year and my god, we’re lucky to have him.
-His new show The Real Hero in All This will see him explore “race, family and everything that’s been going on in his Philly little life”.
+Phil Wang (or “Philly Philly Wang Wang”, as you might know him) is back at the Fringe this year and, my god, we’re lucky to have him.
+His new show, The Real Hero in All This, will see him explore “race, family and everything that’s been going on in his Philly little life”.
 Wang’s world is so inherently charming you can’t help but be sucked in.

 Jordan Brookes: This Is Just What Happens – Monkey Barrel Comedy, 3-28 August (excluding Mondays)